In Brief

 Why Confessions Matter

-Why would anyone write a confession of faith?
-The same reason a nation writes a constitution: because the truth is under attack and it needs to be stated so clearly that no one can pretend it was never said.
+Why would anyone write a confession of faith in the first place?
+The same reason a nation writes a constitution: because the truth is under attack and must be stated so clearly that no one can ever again pretend it was not said.
 These are not academic exercises.
-These are the moments when the church looked at Scripture, looked at the threats against it, and said: "This is what God's Word teaches, and we will die before we deny it."
+They are the moments when the church looked at Scripture, looked at the swords pointed at it, and answered: "This is what God's Word teaches, and we will die before we deny it."

 Notice what you almost did just now.
 You almost skimmed that last line.
 "We will die before we deny it" — and your eyes nearly kept moving, because you have read sentences about martyrdom before and they have become furniture.
 That numbness is worth examining.
-A man wrote a confession of faith knowing it would kill him, and you are deciding whether to keep reading.
-The distance between his urgency and your comfort is the exact distance the modern church has drifted from the truths these men bled to preserve.
+A man wrote a confession of faith knowing it would kill him, and you were deciding whether to keep reading.
+The distance between his urgency and your comfort is the exact distance the modern church has drifted from the truths these men bled to preserve — and it is the distance this page exists to close.

 The Belgic Confession (1561) — A Martyr's Creed